aau-claaudia/hpc/docs/mistral/guides/ai-studio/models-and-pricing.md

 This page describes the main Mistral models available through AI Studio, what they are suited for, and how API pricing works.
 For the official and always up-to-date model list, see the [Mistral models documentation](https://docs.mistral.ai/getting-started/models/models_overview/).

 !!! info "Document the model you used"
     When it is relevant for reproducibility or describing your methods, note the model name and version (or API identifier) you used.
-For further guidance, see [Responsible use of Mistral](/mistral/guides/responsible-use/).
+See [Responsible use of Mistral](/mistral/guides/responsible-use/#using-the-api) and [T&C §9](/mistral/terms-and-conditions/#9-traceability-and-documentation).

 ## How to Browse Models in AI Studio